Cbse Class 6 Maths Notes Chapter 9 Symmetry

 The Line of Symmetry is an imaginary line that splits a shape into two identical halves.
 If you fold a shape along this line, the two halves will overlap perfectly.
 This line can be vertical, horizontal, or diagonal, depending on the shape.

-- For example, a square has four lines of symmetry (two diagonals and two perpendicular bisectors), whereas a circle has infinite lines of symmetry because it can be folded along any line passing through its center.
+- For example, a square has four lines of symmetry (two diagonals and two perpendicular bisectors), whereas a circle has infinite lines of symmetry because it can be folded along any line passing through its centre.

 Example: